Will-Curwen/full-stack-dev-interview_WJC/README.md

 # Full Stack Dev Interview Questions

 This repo contains 2no technical questions to be completed by candidates for a Full Stack Developer position.
-The questions are designed to assess the candidate's problem-solving skills and web development knowledge.
+The questions are designed to assess the candidate's problem-solving skills, web development knowledge and ability to research a problem and arrive at a practical solution.

 ## Questions